gdsbook/book/notebooks/06_spatial_autocorrelation.md

 The first row (`E08000012`) represents Liverpool, which was a notorious "Remainer" island among the mostly-Leave North of England.
 Outside of London and Scotland, it was one of the few locations with less than majority to Leave.
 The second row (`S12000019`) represents Midlothian, in Scotland, where no local authority voted to leave.
 Although both Liverpool and Midlothian display a similar percentage of population who voted to leave (42% and 38%, respectively), the difference in their spatial lags captures the wider geographical context, which are quite different.

-To end this section visually, the smoothing nature of the lag can be appreciated in the following map comparison:
+To end this section visually, the smoothing nature of the lag can be appreciated in the following map comparison in Figure 2.

 ```python caption="Vote to leave the EU and its spatial lag." tags=[]
 f, axs = plt.subplots(1, 2, figsize=(12, 6))